 TRANSPORT & TAXIS RISK : LOW

-Since there are many travelers that come here for business, there are numerous taxi drivers in Frankfurt.
-Even though the risk of being overcharged or toured around the city is very low, there might be some taxi drivers that will try to take advantage if they notice that you are not familiar with the city.
-Avoid driving here, and if you do, pay attention where you park your car.
+Since many travelers come here for business, there are numerous taxi drivers in Frankfurt.
+Even though the risk of being overcharged or toured around the city is very low, there might be some taxi drivers that will try to take advantage of if they notice that you are not familiar with the city.
+Avoid driving here, and if you do, pay attention to where you park your car.

 PICKPOCKETS RISK : MEDIUM